AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 You can find a complete version of this tutorial as an example fuzzer in [`fuzzers/baby_fuzzer`](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers/baby_fuzzer).

+> ### Warning
+>
+> This example fuzzer is too naive for any real-world usage.
+> Its purpose is solely to show the main components of the library, for a more in-depth walkthrough on building a custom fuzzer go to the Tutorial chapter.

 ## Creating a project

 We use cargo to create a new Rust project with LibAFL as a dependency.